wpeverest/user-registration/readme.txt

 * Tweak    - Profile pic showing max upload size in KB instead of MB.
 * Fix      - Free plugin file not being deleted when pro is activated.
 * Fix      - Password strength meter not working with Cyrillic letters.
+* Fix      - Password preview not working on login shortcode page when recaptcha disabled.

 = 3.0      - 31/05/2023
 * Refactor - Form Builder Design.